augustincalin/LogViewer/README.md

 # LogViewer
 ## Install
 First you install docker.
-Then istall docker-compose.
+Then install docker-compose.
+Don't forget about nc for windows!
 Then clone this.
 ## Docker

 ### ASampleApp